charlestolley/python-snmp/docs/source/security.rst

    *New in version 1.3.*

    An implementation of the ``CFB128-AES-256`` algorithm using the key extension algorithm proposed in `draft-reeder-snmpv3-usm-3desede-00, Section 2.1`_\ .

+.. module:: snmp.security.usm.eso.priv

+.. py:class:: EsoAesCfb192

+   *New in version 1.3.*

+   An implementation of the ``CFB128-AES-192`` algorithm using the key extension algorithm proposed in `draft-blumenthal-aes-usm-04, Section 3.1.2.1`_\ .

+.. py:class:: EsoAesCfb256

+   *New in version 1.3.*

+   An implementation of the ``CFB128-AES-256`` algorithm using the key extension algorithm proposed in `draft-blumenthal-aes-usm-04, Section 3.1.2.1`_\ .

 .. _RFC 3414, Section 6: https://datatracker.ietf.org/doc/html/rfc3414.html#section-6
 .. _RFC 3414, Section 7: https://datatracker.ietf.org/doc/html/rfc3414.html#section-7